schnerring/schnerring.github.io/content/blog/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 | WAN_VPN1      | `Tier 2` (failover)           |
 | Trigger Level | `Packet Loss or High Latency` |

-It's also possible to configure failover or both.
+It's also possible to configure load balancing by putting multiple interfaces into the same tier.

 ### Static Routes (Optional)